 The tour ended at Mirabell Palace, where the gardens were used for the Do-Re-Mi song (which I’ve now had stuck in my head for three days).

-Sadly, most of the palace is now government and medical offices (HINT: yet another bonus free bathroom area), but the angel staircase remains.
+Sadly, most of the palace is now government and medical offices (HINT: yet another free bathroom area), but the angel staircase remains.

 The palace was built by Prince-Archbishop Wolf Dietrich von Raitenau (same guy who built the palace in the Dom Quartier) in 1606 for his mistress, with whom he had 15 children.
-It’s unclear, but I believe he was not married, but was not supposed to marry since he was technically a Catholic Archbishop, as well as prince.
+It’s unclear, but I believe he was not married, BUT was also not supposed to marry since he was technically a Catholic Archbishop, as well as prince.
 The only other area that survived a later fire is the Marble Hall, where Mozart also played.
 Both are free.

-I headed to St Peter’s Abbey, which was built around 700, to see the catacombs.
+My final stop was St Peter’s Abbey, which was built around 700, to see the catacombs.
 Sadly, they were closed due to illness, but the cemetery is very picturesque.